dcge-studio/motivation/README.md

 # Motivation App

-A react app built to pull daily quotes using the Quotes on Design API.
-You are also able to share
+A react app built to pull daily quotes using the Quotes on Design API and ShareThis to share the app.

 ## Demo
 * [Link](http://motivation.dcge.co)